-Here are Barrie’s top tips on how to get the retail X-factor in your salon:
+Here are Barrie’s top tips on how to boost retail sales in your salon, without spending a penny.

-- I say to our stylists, ‘if we took your products away, what would your blow-dry look like?’
-Or to put it another way, if you asked your clients to go home and create the look without the right equipment or wet products, how far would they get?
-There’s no hard sell, it’s about sharing information between stylist and client.
+- I ask our stylist to consider what their blow-dry or cut would look like if we took their products away.
+To put it another way, if you asked your clients to go home and create the look without the right equipment or wet products, how far would they get?
+There’s no need for a hard sell, it’s about sharing information between stylist and client.

 - Incentivise team members to challenge themselves and achieve better targets.
 Money talks, and if staff know exactly what they need to achieve and what that will mean for their pay packets, it can work wonders.
 We also try to include team-building incentives and link them to retail.
 Recently, I set the Ashby team a target (which they smashed) and their reward was an all-expenses paid team night out.

 - Monitor results – information is power.
 Daily, weekly, monthly (and sometimes hourly) updates of where the team are on the retail journey keep everyone informed.
-It’s important to make this visual.
-It should be easy to read at a glance – looking at a table of figures can be daunting so keep it fun and simple.
+It’s important to make this visual so it’s easy to read at a glance; looking at a table of figures can be daunting so keep it fun and simple.

 - Take retail out of the salon with events, pop-up salons and PR activity.
 It’s a great way to engage with the local community and it also reinforces the message that you are a retail service and that they should come to your salon for professional and expert advice.
 All out-of-salon activity will help to drive up awareness of your retail.
 Make the conversation about retail second nature with the team – it’s certainly worked for us.